 The scope of damage covered nearly all of Hackleburg.
 Visually, the tornado appeared as a large, rotating shield of rain with a “tremendous roar.”
 Hurricane force winds engulfed the entire town, but the inner core of extreme winds affected an area less than two-blocks wide.

-The Wrangler denim factory, the largest employer in Hackleburg, was leveled by the tornado.
-Fortunately, only one employee was killed as the factory was nearly empty when the tornado struck.
+The Wrangler denim factory, the largest employer in Hackleburg, was reduced to a pile of twisted metal.
+Fortunately, the factory was nearly empty when the tornado struck and only one employee was killed.
 (Bill Castle / ABC 40)

 Views of extreme damage to the Wrangler factory.
 Tattered jeans were found more than 50 miles away.
 Additionally, vehicles in the area were carried long distances, and some were so thoroughly mangled that they were impossible to identify.
 (Imagery courtesy of Niccolò Ubalducci)